opattison/olivermakes/_posts/2014-11-06-design-notes-future-friendiness-robustness.md

 <p>Having just mentioned GitHub Pages, I should note that I love GitHub. <a href="http://github.com/opattison/olivermakes/">The repository for this site</a> lives there.
 I have reasons for avoiding GitHub Pages despite its advantages.
 GitHub Pages is a remarkably convenient and affordable way to host a Jekyll site.
 Unfortunately, the service rests on the shoulders of a fast-moving venture capital-funded startup, and there is more limited flexibility with implementing Jekyll (no plugins allowed).
 Even if GitHub dies or becomes untenable for me, I know how to use Git and a web server to keep my repository backed up elsewhere.</p>
 </aside>

 One example is Flickr, the photo sharing site.
 I posted *hundreds* of photos to from 2010 to 2012, and I was a paying customer.
-Although Flickr is not likely going away tomorrow, their focus switched to providing a “free” service (that is, ad supported) that could compete with newer services like Instagram.
+Although Flickr is not likely going away tomorrow, their focus shifted to providing a “free” service (that is, ad supported) that could compete with newer services like Instagram.
 Flickr is not going away tomorrow, but it has mostly outlived its usefulness for me, with poor interface choices, a diminished community, and a parent company that clearly does not care for its future.
 If I had relied on Flickr as my main photo library, I would probably be sorely disappointed now.

 If I want to escape a service like Tumblr or Flickr, I have to hope that I can export the content I’ve uploaded and then figure out if I can re-purpose it.
 With an independent website and content owned directly by me, I can take my content elsewhere without having to do any sort of “exporting” or reconfiguration – it is already portable by its nature, and I have planned for it to be ported.